AndreKuratomi/finances_tables_to_db_and_mail/README.md

 Or another error identified.

 This process is made for every single client.

+<h3>At the end of the process:</h3>
 At the end of it, the tables inside 'raw_table/' are deleted and a message is displayed in .bat's terminal:

 ```
 "Application finished its process succesfully!"